saucelabs/sauce-docs/docs/secure-connections/sauce-connect/security-authentication.md

 ### Tunnel Connection to the Sauce Labs Virtual Machine over SSL/TLS

-Sauce Connect Proxy reverses tunnel VM-to-test target traffic through the TLS connection from Sauce Connect-to-tunnel endpoints.
-Your Selenium and Appium webdriver traffic is sent over `http(80)` or `https(443)` to `ondemand.saucelabs.com`, which has its own TLS certificate that's then passed to the test VM.
+Sauce Connect Proxy routes VM-to-test target traffic through the TLS connection between the Sauce Connect Proxy client and the Sauce Connect Server.
+Sauce Connect Proxy is not used with your Selenium and Appium webdriver traffic to the Sauce Labs `on-demand` endpoint, for example, `ondemand.us-west-1.saucelabs.com`.

 ## SSL Certificate Bumping